-- (2A) Despite subregulation (2), Namibian citizens, holders of Namibian permanent residence permits and holders of Namibian employment permits, who are returning to Namibia- - (a) may enter Namibia with or without an Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result; and - (b) will not be subjected to mandatory quarantine requirement, provided that such persons have a valid de-isolation certificate issued by a laboratory that is certified in the country of departure to issue de-isolation certificates.
+- (1) Persons who are permitted entry under regulation 11(2) must, on entering Namibia, be subjected to quarantine requirements as set out in these regulations and the directives. - (2) A person referred to in subregulation (1) who enters Namibia with a negative SARS-COV-2 PCR test result or Antigen Rapid Diagnostic Test test result which is older than seven days calculated from the date that the sample for testing was taken must be subjected to mandatory supervised quarantine and must be tested for COVID-19, at his or her own cost and - - (a) if that person tests positive for COVID-19, he or she will be placed in isolation at his or her own cost; and - (b) if that person tests negative for COVID-19, he or she must be released from quarantine. - (3) Despite subregulation (2), Namibian citizens, holders of Namibian permanent residence permits and holders of Namibian employment permits, who are returning to Namibia - - (a) may enter Namibia with or without an Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result; and - (b) will not be subjected to mandatory quarantine requirements, provided that such persons have a valid de-isolation certificate issued by a laboratory that is certified in the country of departure to issue de-isolation certificates. - (4) Despite subregulation (2) - - (a) persons referred to in regulation 11(7);